dan-visioni/dan-visioni.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Physics, University of L?Aquila, L?Aquila, 2013
+* Ph.D with Honours in Atmospheric Physics and Chemistry, University of L'Aquila, L'Aquila.
-* M.S. in Physics, University of L?Aquila, L?Aquila, 2015
+* M.S. in Physics, University of L'Aquila, L'Aquila, 2015
-* Ph.D with Honours in Atmospheric Physics and Chemistry, University of L?Aquila, L?Aquila.
+* B.S. in Physics, University of L'Aquila, L'Aquila, 2013

 Work experience
 ======

-* June-September 2017: Visiting Scientist
-  * NASA GSFC - Earth Science Division
-  * Duties included: Worked on the CARMA aerosol module on the climate model GEOS5
-  * Supervisor: Professor Valentina Aquila
+* November 2018-Current: Postdoctoral researcher
+  * Cornell University
+  * Duties includes: Researching the design space of proposed Solar Radiation Management techniques, mostly focused on the physical aspect but with collaborations active in the possible socio-economical and ecological impacts.
+Supervising graduate students.

 * January-March 2018: Visiting Scientist
   * NCAR, Boulder (CO)
   * Duties included: Performed analyses on the Geoengineering Large Ensemble with CESM1-WACCM
   * Supervisor: Dott.
 Simone Tilmes

-* November 2018-Current: Postdoctoral researcher
-  * Cornell University
-  * Duties includes: Researching the design space of proposed Solar Radiation Management techniques, mostly focused on the physical aspect but with collaborations active in the possible socio-economical and ecological impacts.
-Supervising graduate students.
+* June-September 2017: Visiting Scientist
+  * NASA GSFC - Earth Science Division
+  * Duties included: Worked on the CARMA aerosol module on the climate model GEOS5
+  * Supervisor: Professor Valentina Aquila

 Publications
 ======